 About The Attorney

 Meggin is an award winning and recognized leader in changing the way that families experience the law in their lives.
 She has dedicated her career to serving families in the areas that they are most likely to need legal help: divorce, family law, estate planning, elder law, and probate.
 Meggin is dedicated to helping families find out-of-court ways to resolve their family law issues.
 She has helped families in divorce and probate with estates over 10 million dollars, and she has helped families living on minimum wage.
 Meggin is active in changing the legislation and judicial system to promote solutions-focused divorce resolutions by testifying to the Colorado Legislature and state Supreme Court committees about Collaborative Law and Divorce Options.
+She has been published in numerous magazines and websites, including the University of Colorado Amicus Magazine.
 She has served as President and Vice President of the Colorado Collaborative Divorce Professionals, among other organizations, to promote and expand solutions-focused resolution.

 From Meggin Herself: